 3).
 MAKE MICKEY’S NOT-SO-SCARY HALLOWEEN PARTY YOUR ONLY OUTING OF THE DAY

-The Halloween Party itself, is from 7pm-12am, but you can enter Magic Kingdom as early as 4pm.
-That is a long day for young children, and adults!
-My advice is to have a leisurely day at your hotel pool, or check out Downtown Disney, go back to your hotel for a nap, and then get ready for the party!
-It could be hot in Orlando in October, so you will miss some of the heat, and still have energy to go Trick or Treating, have a dance party with your favorite characters, and of course, ride the rides!
+The Halloween Party itself is from 7pm-12am, but you can enter the Magic Kingdom as early as 4 pm.
+That is a long day for young children and adults!
+My advice is to have a leisurely day at your hotel pool or check out Downtown Disney, go back to your hotel for a nap, and then get ready for the party!
+It could be hot in Orlando in October, so you will miss some of the heat, and still have the energy to go Trick or Treating, have a dance party with your favorite characters, and of course, ride the rides!

 If you do not own a season pass or are visiting from out a state, making MNSHP your only event of the day will save you a few bucks too.
 The Halloween Party tickets run as low as $64, where a daily Magic Kingdom park tickets are around $99.
 You will still get a full day at Disney, with some added spookiness, for a fraction of the price.